maxyccc/basal-ganglia-oscillator-simulation/README.md

 - **GPU Acceleration**: Optional CUDA support via CuPy for high-performance computation
 - **Interactive Controls**: Real-time parameter adjustment during simulation

-## Scientific Context

-The basal ganglia are a group of subcortical nuclei crucial for motor control, learning, and decision-making.
-Oscillatory activity in these circuits, particularly in the beta frequency range (13-30 Hz), has been implicated in both normal function and pathological conditions like Parkinson's disease.
-This simulation provides a simplified but biologically-inspired model to study:

-- Emergence of oscillatory patterns in inhibitory-excitatory networks
-- Effects of synaptic plasticity on network dynamics
-- Parameter sensitivity in neural oscillations
-- Computational mechanisms underlying basal ganglia function

 ## Installation

 ### Prerequisites